dutradotdev/marvel-challenge/README.md

 Plus:

-- If API endpoint returns error for some reason, this app show a button that allow user to refetch the heroes.
+- If API endpoint returns error for some reason, this app show a button that allow user to refetch the heroes;
-- Paginating character list.
+- Paginating character list;
-- Reactotron to debug.
+- Reactotron to debug;
-- Typescript
+- Typescript;
-- Use react-native-dotenv to protect sensive information (API URL and tokens)
+- Use react-native-dotenv to protect sensive information (API URL and tokens);
-- Use axios interceptor to pass tokens over the URL
+- Use axios interceptor to pass tokens over the URL;
+- Loading icon;
+- Image loading indicator for better UX;

 ## Code quality: